vocdoni/docs/docs/architecture/components/entity.md

 An **[Entity Resolver](#entity-resolver)** is the smart contract where the Entity metadata is stored/indexed.
 It follows the architecture of an ENS resolver contract but it only uses it as a key-value store.

+The address of the Entity Resolver contract instance is resolved from `entity-resolver.vocdoni.eth` on the ENS registry.

 The `entityId` is the unique identifier of each entity, being a hash of its creator's address:

 ```solidity